encounterbe/File-Uploader-for-VPS/README.md

 # File-Uploader-for-VPS
 ## Contents
 Client: The client application allows users to select files from their local PC and upload them directly to the VPS.
-It displays the upload progress, speed, and estimated time remaining.\n
+It displays the upload progress, speed, and estimated time remaining.

 Server: The server application runs on the VPS, receiving uploaded files from the client application and storing them in a specified directory.

 ## Description